 Considering the large number of family members, in itself it is not terribly surprising.
 But remarkable it is.
 During the first half of the 20th Century our family had four men named Julius.
 All were born in Germany, two of them lived in Israel for part of their lives.

 Please scroll down for a PRINT button and response form.
 Descendants of any of the Juliuses are encouraged to get in touch with the author.

 The first Julius was born in Oberhemer, Germany, on 3 April 1887.
 He was the tenth child of Levi and Pauline Löwenhardt.
 In 1889 and 1892 he was followed by two more sons, Siegmund and Hermann.
 Julius I survived the Shoa, one of the few in the Löwenhardt family.
 He was lucky.
 But that is more or less all I know.
 After the war he lived in Mühlhausen in the GDR.
 Many years ago I met his daughter Ilse in Weimar – but I failed to ask her the proper questions.
 In the family archive I keep a picture and a short letter written by Julius I to me as a child, thanking me for my letter.
 My father visited him sometime later.
-Julius I died in Mühlhausen around 1978.
+Julius I died in Mühlhausen in October 1973.